Eric Adams proposes Bitcoin bond for NYC, urges repeal of state BitLicense

 Adams has maintained a proactive stance in drawing crypto companies to New York City.
 During the first New York City Crypto Summit on May 20, he announced the formation of a digital advisory council aimed at encouraging job creation and investment in the sector.

-On May 12, it was announced by Adams that the city’s crypto initiatives would receive support from financial services firm Figure, along with private equity groups Traction and Scale.
+On May 12, Adams announced that financial services firm Figure and private equity groups Traction and Scale would support the city’s crypto initiatives.

 LEAVE A REPLY